Celebrate Nebraska’s Birthday with a State Study!

 Section 3: Nebraska’s Notable People, Places, & Facts, covers Nebraska’s notable people, places of interest, and fun facts about the state.

-Section 4: Prehistoric Nebraska, covers Nebraska during the Prehistoric times.
+Section 4: Prehistoric Nebraska, covers Nebraska during Prehistoric times.
 Activities include vocabulary, Ashfall Fossil Beds, animals in Nebraska during the Ice Age, and the first humans in Nebraska.

 Section 8: Nebraska’s Road to Statehood, covers Nebraska’s road to statehood, including activities for the Kansas-Nebraska Act, the Homestead Act, housing on the prairie, life of a pioneer child, the impact of the railroad to NE, and NE becomes a state.